Lieuwe van Gogh: Life and career

+After the murder of his father, he was beaten up by two young Malgrebins who wanted to punish a desecrator of a sacred image and his grandmother filed a complaint for assault.

+Van Gogh obtained his Havo diploma and studied arts for two years.
+After this, he became a Thaiboxer in South-East Asia.
+He also worked 10 years as a chef.

-In 2014 Van Gogh donated living cells to artist Diemut Strebe for creating a "living artwork", a replica of Vincent van Gogh's severed ear.
+In 2014, van Gogh donated some of his living cells to artist Diemut Strebe for creating a "living artwork", a replica of Vincent van Gogh's severed ear.

-Van Gogh worked 10 years as a chef.
-During the pandemic lockdowns he developed his own painting style.
+During the COVID-19 pandemic lockdowns, he developed his own painting style.
 Successful sales during his first solo exposition made him realize that his work had value.

-The Bed-Stuy Art Residency invited Van Gogh to paint in New York in the summer of 2022, and expose his work.
+The Bed-Stuy Art Residency invited Van Gogh to paint in New York in the summer of 2022 and exhibit his work.

 Style

 He now uses the mayonnaise bottles he used as a chef, to spray paint on horizontal canvasses.
 This allows him to work fast, without watching paint dry.
+Lieuwe uses forks to create unusual eyelashes.

 Art historian Jhim Lamoree describes Lieuwe's work as "vitalistic".